SomeVlad/old.somevlad.github.io/_posts/2017-07-23-answer-questions.md

 Wandering around the internet I've stumbled upon another ["list of things each frontender should know"](https://performancejs.com/post/hde6d32/The-Best-List-of-Frontend-JavaScript-Interview-Questions-(written-by-a-Frontend-Engineer)){:target="_blank" rel="noopener noreferrer"}.
-At first I wanted to write a topic with my opinion on such lists, but then I decided not to do that, and instead just complete the coding tasks.
+At first I wanted to write a topic with my opinion on such lists, but then I decided not to do that, and just complete the coding tasks instead.
 Most of them I've already seen while passing interviews, and I thought it would be handy to have it all done at once so I have my code samples on hand.